mlflow/mlflow/docs/source/search-runs.rst

 Run metadata are a variety of user-specified and system-generated attributes that provide additional context about the run.

-To search for runs by filtering on run's metadata, you must include the ``attributes`` prefix in the left side of the inequality.
+To search for runs by filtering on the metadata of runs, you must include the ``attributes`` prefix in the left side of the inequality.
 Note that run metadata can be either a string or a numeric depending on the attribute, so you must use the appropriate comparator.
 For a complete list of attributes, see :py:class:`mlflow.entities.RunInfo`, however note that not all fields in the RunInfo object are